descartes-underwriting/devops-technical-test-data/README.md

 Create a script to automate the backup process using open source software.

-The script should track the branch `datestamp-test` of the repository.
+The script should track the changes fo the branch `DD-MM-YYYY-test` of the `descartes-underwriting/devops-technical-test-data` repository.

-The execution of the script should be carried with a github-action / gitlab-pipeline or any other git automated workflow.
+The execution of the script should be carried out with a github-action / gitlab-pipeline or any other tool automating git workflow on your git project.

+It is highly recommended to use a scheduling tool to execute the back up process.

 ### Data

 The backup should store files in separate folders.

-The backup file structure should be based on the sha1 of the `devops-technical-test-data`.
+The backup file structure should be based on the sha1 of the `descartes-underwriting/devops-technical-test-data`.

 ## File structure example

-For the following commits on the `devops-technical-test-data`:
+For the following commits on the `descartes-underwriting/devops-technical-test-data`:

 | SHA | OPERATION |
 |-----|-----------|